One of the best episodes ever!

 Group Interview: You probably heard that some consulting firms conduct a group case interview.
 The way it usually works is a few candidates are selected from the first round and moved to the final or next round which includes a combination of interviews, including a group case interview.

 Before I took my corporate banking job during my MBA, I went through a case interview process with Monitor (that was before they became Monitor Deloitte).
-Once I passed the first round all final-round candidates had a combination of interviews in the firm’s offices in Toronto, which included a group case interview, one-on-one interview with an associate and a partner interview.
+Once I passed the first round all final-round candidates had a combination of interviews in the firm’s offices in Toronto, which included a group case interview, a one-on-one interview with an associate, and a partner interview.
 Interestingly, after going through the process through the grapevine we found out they have not hired anyone during that recruitment period, probably because the acquisition was in the cards already.

 But, anyway, the most important thing you need to remember about group case interviews is that small groups of candidates are given a case.
 They must solve the case together while the interviewer silently observes.